hamed-shirbandi/EventLogger/README.md

 - Automatically adding  a log table to your database.
 - Manually log anything in the application code.
 - Url to see logs, with search and filtering capabilities.
-- Authorizeing users by roles to see log page.
+- Authorizing users by roles to see log page.

 # How to use?